One of the first questions we’re always asked when we meet new customers for the first time is: “Will we see a return on investment?”

 To do this, it’s important to measure the following

 Cost of labour is often the biggest fixed cost on the balance sheet.
 With a WFM solution like Quinyx you can see, in real-time, your actual labour costs compared with your budgeted costs.
 And because you have greater control over when and where people are working, it’s easy to reduce costs without sacrificing your service.
-As an example, during their 8 week period of using Quinyx, Papa John’s saw a 3% reduction in labour cost alongside an improved customer service.

 With a solution like Quinyx you’ll be able to see how many times a schedule is changed each month.
 As your use of the system matures you should see less changes being made after a schedule has been produced.
 This in itself will point towards both improved productivity and improved efficiency.